 Creates an exception to the definition of THC (which is illegal under state law) for patients who possess “cannabidiol in a form without a psychoactive effect” and a doctor’s certification

 Physicians and pharmacies that have been issued an investigational drug permit by the FDA may dispense cannabidiol.
 In late 2017, the state enacted a pilot program to license industrial hemp production.
-However, it is set to expire in October 2020.
+However, it is scheduled to expire in October 2020.

 The program is limited to hemp/CBD and does not help patients needing preparations with THC.